Selling in a new world: Growing revenue streams with remote selling

-Businesses who would like to excel at adaptive selling should offer their name, build a personalized relationship, and tailor their conversation to the needs of the customer.
+Businesses that would like to excel at adaptive selling should offer their name, build a personalized relationship, and tailor their conversation to the needs of the customer.
 This will increase the comfort level of the customer and will facilitate trust.
 They should also use the information they have about the customer to customize the interaction and sell the most appropriate product.
 Encouraging your agents to offer more personalized information during their customer interactions starts with equipping them with the right tools.

 Brands should understand and identify with the customer’s needs and communicate empathy for that individual.
-This will facilitate effective problem solving, selling, and up-selling.
+This will facilitate effective problem-solving, selling, and up-selling.
 Train remote sales reps to be able to think about the situation from the perspective of the customer.
 This will help the agents understand the needs of the customer.
 The more information they have about the customer, the easier this process will be.

 Train agents to use acquired knowledge about the customer to anticipate their needs and lead them in the most favorable direction.
 They should always be confident and competent and never let the customer steer the conversation.